Wish (company): Services

 Wish's "Wheel of Fortune"-style game, Blitz Buy, integrates a layer of gamification to offer consumers additional discounts on top-selling items.

 Criticism

 Wish has been criticized for listing poor quality or counterfeit goods, a common concern among major e-commerce sites which feature independent sellers.
 Customers have complained about lack of communication from sellers and quality.
 In response to the criticism, Szulczewski hired an executive from Facebook to organize a community of about 10,000 Wish users to expose unsatisfactory dealers in exchange for free goods and discounts.
+In France in November 2021, the Wish e-commerce system, including the website and smartphone applications, were delisted from Google's search results and from Google's French app store, after French authorities claimed that many items sold on the platform do not comply with European regulations.
+The same authorities also accused the platform of selling counterfeit items.

+On August 27, 2020, Which? bought six popular products from Wish.
+One of the items was a child's car seat, which was found to resemble ones from eBay, Amazon Marketplace, and AliExpress.
+The car seats from said retailers are dubbed "killer car seats".
+This kind of car seat is unsafe, and can send a 3-year-old flying through a windscreen.

 It is often possible to purchase items from Wish that are not legal in the purchaser's country.
 In January 2020, a man from Nelson, Lancashire, United Kingdom, was sentenced to 11 months in prison for purchasing a stun gun using Wish.